techinems/slack-poll/helpFile.md

 No
 Only 540
 ```
 If you want more answers, just insert them on a new line.
+Questions and answers can contain emojis if you like!

 ## Allowing for multiple answers
 Suppose we want to know what day of the weekend people are good to party.
 Someone